 If you really want to fully experience Manila life, take public transportation such as jeepneys and tricycles.
 It might be a little bit crowded but it is truly a very cheap way to get to your destination.
 Also, don't be afraid to ask for help.
 If you're not sure where you're going, ask a local for directions.

 Spice up your weekend

-This may have surprised you, but there are actually a whole lot more things to do in Metro Manila than explore the many excellent eateries, restaurants and cafes the city has to offer.
+This may have surprised you, but there are actually a whole lot more diversions if you’re wondering about what to do in Manila besides exploring many excellent eateries, rooftop restaurants, and themed cafes.
 If you’re running out of group hangout ideas or potential date itineraries, check out any of these activities and do something different!

 Get Trip101 in your inbox